 Although each state regulates veterinary technologists and technicians differently, most candidates must pass a credentialing exam.
-The Institute of Medical and Business Careers Veterinary Technician program has submitted an application for accreditation and has been accepted for initial accreditation by the American Veterinary Medical Association (AVMA) and the Committee on Veterinary Technician Education and Activities (CVTEA).
-An application for accreditation does not guarantee accreditation and applying for accreditation does not grant any temporary status of accreditation.
+The American Veterinary Medical Association's (AVMA) Committee on Veterinary Technician Education and Activities (CVTEA) has accredited the Veterinary Technician program at IMBC which allows students to sit for their licensure exam upon completion of the program.